zgqq/mah/README.md

 # Mah
-Mah is a alternative to alfred,written in java.The project is currently under development.
+Mah is an alternative to alfred,written in java.The project is currently under development.

 # Plugins
 ## Auto suggestion